Cecily Sidgwick biography - Chapter 14 - The 'Leader' comic newsletter

-Given that Munnings rarely returned to Lamorna after the suicide of his first wife in 1914, it is fascinating to read about this hitherto unrecorded visit.
+Given that Munnings rarely returned to Lamorna after his Canadian commissions, it is fascinating to read about this hitherto unrecorded visit.
 Clearly, he was on typical form and was welcomed by all and sundry.
 The reference to ‘the Dook’ might be to the Earl of Athlone, the brother of Queen Mary, whose portrait Munnings was commissioned to paint as a result of his successful portrait of General Sealy of the Canadian Cavalry Brigade.
 It was Munnings’ big breakthrough.
 It is also interesting to hear of the Christmas gathering at the home of the Manning Sanders at Sennen.
 The O’Crockers will be the family of Phyllis Vipond Crocker, who was one of Laura Knight’s models, but the identity of the McWilkes (or Wilkes) and the Marchese de Peanuts are not yet known.

 ‘Seal’ Weatherby, who was always known for having an eye for the ladies gets a ribbing, perhaps from someone who has experienced going out with him!

 "That Mr R.C.Weatherby is again open to offers of matrimony.
 Nobody over 17 need apply.
 Candidates must be ready to pose for portraits, canine or equine studies (the hind legs of a horse for instance, or the tail of a pug), cook, sew, knit, wash brushes, stretch canvases and stroke master’s hair, when he is downcast."